c-simo87/Route-Optimizer/README.md

 Package Delivery Route Optimizer
 Author: Christopher Simonetti 2023
-Python Prohect that demonstrates the usage of the KNN algorith to efficiently route trucks to addresses using the least amount of mileage
+Python Prohect that demonstrates the usage of the KNN algorithm to efficiently route trucks to addresses using the least amount of mileage
 Developed in PyCharm